palashvsid/Projects/MLPC-Documentation.md

             predicting FOL links) is used to score the unclassified dataset.
 This scored model is stored in “nn\_predicted\_new”.
-Here the scoring is done using the model trained on the complete dataset(62k SKU’s)
+Here the scoring is done using the model trained on the complete dataset(62k SKUs)

         7. The result (predicted FOL Link on unclassified data) is stored in “nn\_prob\_values”.